sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 01-04-2018

+- https://www.apache.org/dist/kafka/1.1.0/RELEASE_NOTES.html Kafka 1.1.0 out; few new features but tons of fix and improv

 # 31-03-2018

 - https://graphcms.com/blog/gatsby-graphcms-plugin/ Combining Gatsby and GraphCMS (to host content) because Gatsby can fetch GraphQL endpoints to grab content